DevSecOpsSamples/eks-gpu-autoscaling/README.md

 * AWS Load Balancer Controller Addon
 * Kubernetes Dashboard

-If you want to use the existing cluster or create a cluster by using `eksctl`, refer to the [ref-eksctl/README.md](./ref-eksctl/README.md) page.
+If you want to use the existing cluster or create a new cluster by using `eksctl`, refer to the [ref-eksctl/README.md](./ref-eksctl/README.md) page.

 ## Steps